Oliehamilton/movies_dashboard/README.md

-# movies_dashboard
+# 🎬 movies_dashboard
-Movies Dashboard

-This project is an interactive dashboard built with Streamlit, showcasing data visualisation insights from a movie dataset.
-The dashboard supports real-time exploration of release trends, rating behaviour, genre performance, and top-rated content, designed specifically for a digitally fluent audience (ages 18–35).
+An interactive Streamlit dashboard for exploring trends, ratings, and genre dynamics in movies.
+Designed with a digital-native audience in mind (ages 18–35), the dashboard emphasises visual clarity, intuitive interaction, and aesthetic appeal.

 ## 🔍 Features

-- **Theme Toggle (Dark/Light Mode)**
-  Enhances accessibility and user preference across different lighting environments.
+- **Dark Mode Theme**
+  Enhances contrast, reduces visual fatigue, and aligns with modern UX expectations for younger users.

-- **Average Rating & Movie Count Visuals**
+- **Average Rating & Movie Count Metrics**
-  Two donut charts summarising overall dataset metrics.
+  Donut charts summarise key statistics at a glance, combining functional clarity with psychological colour design.

 - **Movie Trends Over Time**
-  Combined bar and line chart showing release volume and average rating per year.
+  Toggle between yearly release volumes and average ratings via interactive bar and line charts.

+- **Top-Rated Movies Panel**
+  Highlights the 5 highest-rated films per year block using rank-based colour coding and horizontal bar charts.

-- **Interactive Genre Explorer**
+- **Genre Popularity Explorer**
-  Dropdown-based component showing the most rated movie and average rating by genre.
+  Displays the top 10 genres up to a selected year with custom colours based on genre identity.

-- **Top Rated Movies Panel**
+- **Top 3 Movies per Genre**
-  A horizontal bar chart highlighting the top 5 films by average rating.
+  For any selected genre, quickly surface its best-rated titles and their associated popularity.

+- **Collaborative Filtering Recommender**
+  Suggests highly rated, unseen movies for selected users using user-based similarity metrics.

 ## 🧠 Design Rationale

-This dashboard follows Human–Computer Interaction (HCI) principles, leveraging colour psychology, clean layout structure, and responsive design to support user engagement.
-Visual encoding choices are optimised for clarity and emotional resonance.
+This dashboard follows core Human–Computer Interaction (HCI) and data visualisation principles.
+Visuals are selected based on interpretability and storytelling potential (e.g., bar charts for categorical comparison, line charts for trend analysis).
+All colours follow psychological guidelines to maintain emotional resonance, particularly suited for the 18–35 age group.
+The layout structure progressively reveals insights while supporting an exploratory experience.